 Multi-state modeling demonstrated a series of core patterns responsible for the observed frequencies of species groups over time.
 However, implied mechanisms of turnover — drought response, invasion resistance, and recruitment limitation — differed significantly between species groups.

 B. hordeaceus.-Festuca Annuals (State 2) were the dominant vegetation following seeding of naturalized annuals (including Avena fatua and Trifolium subteranneum), with each of the 32 plots containing naturalized annual species in seeding mixtures assumed the B. hordeaceus.-Festuca state in the first year of observation (Figure 2, Appendix 1).
-However, the predominance of this community configuration was short-lived, and by the fifth year of sampling, each of these plots received experienced at least one assignment transition.
+However, the predominance of this community configuration was short-lived, and by the fifth year of sampling, each of these plots experienced at least one assignment transition.
 As a result, the estimated persistence of this state (0.58, 95% CI = 0.48 - 0.65) was the lowest of the four identified in our observations (Figure 3, Table 3).

 Following the short-term predominance of the B. hordeaceus.-Festuca Annual state, a majority of subsequent observations were defined by the remaining three states: Invasive Annuals, Native Perennials, and Avena-B. diandrus Annuals (Figure 2, Appendix 6).
 Baseline transition matrix values in our model, which assume drought stress equivalent to the long-term average (i.e. SPEI = 0) and no effects of temporal priority, yielded estimated state persistence between 0.74 and 0.84 for these three groups (Figure 3, Table 3).
-Their abundance across the bulk of our later observations suggests that transition between these three community states are likely to form core patterns of vegetation turnover in response to climatic variation, barring the influence of other factors, such as disturbance.
+Their abundance across the bulk of our later observations suggests that transition between these three community states are likely to form core patterns of vegetation turnover in response to our observed climatic variation, barring the influence of other factors, such as disturbance.

 Estimated effects of model covariates – drought stress and planting composition – demonstrate distinct drivers of community turnover between vegetation states prior to, during, and post drought.
 In the first four years of our observations (2008 – 2011), compositional shifts were primarily driven by plot transitions from the B. hordeaceous-Festuca Annual to Invasive Annual states (Figure 2, Appendix 6).
-Importantly, this transition showed little evidence of bidirectionality that results in a directional shift in composition.
+Importantly, this transition showed little evidence of bidirectionality, resulting in a directional shift in composition.
 Given average to slightly above-average rainfall patterns between 2008 - 2011, Invasive Annuals appear to favor non-drought conditions: transitions to this state from B. hordeaceous-Festuca communities were positively (though not significantly) correlated with SPEI, though a lack of statistical power likely results from limited observation of the B. hordeceous – Festuca state during drought years.

 Transitions between Invasive Annual and Avena-B. diandrus states during drought provide further evidence for contrasting climate affinities between core species groups.
 Increased frequency of the Avena-B. diandrus annuals state between 2012-2017 produced significant negative correlations between SPEI and both Avena-B. diandrus persistence and probability of Invasive Annual transition to this state (Table 2).